-Midway Fire District's investments in capital assets as of September 30, 2017, amounts to approximately \$3.2 million (net of accumulated depreciation).
-This investment in capital assets includes land, buildings, improvements, equipment, and fire trucks and vehicles.
-The additions to the District's capital assets for the current fiscal year were \$78,589 and the increase in accumulated depreciation totaled \$254,191.
+This Investment in capital assets includes land, buildings, improvements, equipment, and fire trucks and vehicles.
+The additions to the District's capital assets for the current fiscal year were \$52,273 which primarily consists of new radios and rescue task force vests.